sorrycc/weekly/umi-plugin-docaid/README.md

-# docaid
+# umi-plugin-docaid

-docaid is a tool to help you build documentation project.
+docaid plugin for umi.